maltaweel/eBayScraper/README.md

 # eBayScraper
 <b>Guide to eBayScraper and NERProject</b>

-This eBayScraper tool, a Python 2.7+ tool, performs both web scraping and named entity recognition (NER) analysis of eBay sales data on antiquities/cultural objects.
+This eBayScraper tool, a Python 3.8+ tool, performs both web scraping and named entity recognition (NER) analysis of eBay sales data on antiquities/cultural objects.
 The tool also applies dictionary searches using regular expression searches.
 The spelling of object descriptions is checked prior to analysis.
 The NERProject, a Java 8 project included as a sub-tool and part of eBayScraper, provides a way to create a supervised classification using a conditional random field (CRF).
 The output of this tool is a classification that is used in the NER analysis within eBayScraper.
 The following provides a high-level overview of the tools provided as well as more detailed instructions on how to use the contents of the tool.

 <b>Required Libraries</b>

 <i>Python</i>

-The following libraries are used in eBayScraper and are required, including possibly newer versions of the listed libraries.
+The following libraries are used in eBayScraper and are required (see requirement.txt, used for pip installation, for python libraries), including possibly newer versions of the listed libraries.

-Python 2.7+,
+Python 3.8+,
-NLTK 3.4,
-Beautiful Soup 4.4,
-ebaysdk 2.1.5 (used only for eBayAPI in /src/scraper/ folder), pysal 2.0, dbfpy 2.0,
-SpellChecker 0.4,
-TextBlob 0.15.2,
-ctypes 1.0.2
-appJar 0.94.0
+nltk==3.4
+beautifulsoup4==4.4
+ebaysdk==2.1.5
+pysal==2.0
+dbfpy==2.0
+pyspellchecker==0.5.5
+textblob==0.15.2
+ctypes==1.0.2
+numpy==1.19.1
+requests=2.24.0
+urllib3==1.25.6
+appJar==0.94.0
+indexer==0.6.2
 <i>Java</i>

 The following libraries are used in NERProject and are required, including possibly newer versions of the listed libraries.

 Java 8
-Stanford CoreNLP 3.9.2:  https://stanfordnlp.github.io/CoreNLP/download.html (see instructions; the lib folder in NERProject has Java libraries needed)
+Stanford CoreNLP 3.9.2:  https://stanfordnlp.github.io/CoreNLP/download.html (see instructions; the lib folder in NERProject has Java libraries needed).
+You can also need to have the stanford-ner.jar in the lib folder in the main eBayScraper project.
+This will along with ner-model.ser.gz (or ner model file) will enable the nameEntityReco.py module to function (see /src/nlp in eBayScraper).

 <b>High-Level Overview</b>